 When I was ten years old, I was diagnosed with Scoliosis, and in the months leading up to the diagnosis, I had noticed that my back had begun to hurt.
 I am now 15 and using the Schroth Method at Graham Therapy and Fitness.
 I’m super active now as well, tons of running and doing sports all the time, and I have no back pain.

 Scoliosis, or curvature of the spine, often occurs when children are just entering puberty, which is a stressful enough time without also having to deal with a physical limitation.
 The cause is not always known, although rarer forms are connected to neuromuscular origins, muscular dystrophy or cerebral palsy.
-Yet through a range of treatments, including scoliosis specific physical therapy, there is help for scoliosis.
+Yet through a range of treatments, including scoliosis specific physical therapy.

 What are warning signs of scoliosis?